mflober/angular17proy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.

+You can download the proyect and use it running the next docker image for the enviorement:

+docker run -it -v ${PWD}:/usr/src/app -v /usr/src/app/node_modules -p 4200:4200 --rm mflober/angular17proy-image:1.2

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.